Kurt Land

-Kurt Landesberger (19 February 1913, Vienna, Austria – 13 July 1997 New York City) was an Austrian born Argentine film director of the 1950s and 1960s.
+Kurt Landesberger (19 February 1913, Vienna, Austria – 13 July 1997 New York City) was an Austrian born Argentine film director notable for his work during the classical era of Argentine cinema.
+He is better known as Kurt Land.

+Life

 Born in Vienna, Land moved to Argentina in the 1930s and began as a film editor, editing for some 20 films in the 1940s.
 However, by the early 1950s he became interested in directing and directed a number of popular Argentine films in the 1950s such as the 1955 film Adiós problemas starring Enrique Muiño and the 1957 picture Alfonsina which starred actress Amelia Bence.
-He also worked regularly with classic Argentine actress Olga Zubarry.
+He also worked regularly with the Argentine actress Olga Zubarry.

 He directed his last film in 1970 in Buenos Aires.
 He died in New York City in 1997.